Sign up for Minnesota’s ‘This is Medicaid” email updates here.

 - ‘This Is Medicaid’ Community Conversation in Cottage Grove, MN July 18

-To compensate for the cuts under the AHCA, Minnesota would have to raise taxes or cut other parts of its budget (like education) by $12 billion over ten years to maintain its current medical assistance, and starting in 2020 would have to spend 5 times more than it does under current law to continue its Medicaid expansion.
+To compensate for the cuts under Graham-Cassidy, Minnesota would have to raise taxes or cut other parts of its budget (like education) to maintain its current medical assistance.

 If you care about people with disabilities – if you or someone you love is supported by Medicaid, please take action NOW.